 The Queen was in a little separate box by herself within the box of bees.
 Each end of her cage had a little plug in it, which we removed and replaced with a mini marshmallow.
 This allows the bees to get used to her pheromones before they “eat” their way in and release her.
 Once the marshmallows were in, we placed her cage between two frames and secured it in place.

 About a month later, we added a second “Deep” box to accommodate the growing population.
 When it started filling up, I added the metal Queen Excluder frame and a “Super”.
-The Excluder prevents the Queen from laying brood on the third level, but the workers can fit through the openings and store honey there.
+The Excluder prevents the Queen from laying brood in the third level, which is where workers can fit through the openings and store honey there.
 That box, the Super, was going to be MY honey.
-They got the bottom two boxes.
-I thought I would open up the hive in a week or so and see how things were progressing.
+Everything in the bottom two boxes, the two Deeps, would be food for the bees to see them through the winter.
+At this point, my plan was to open up the hive in a week or so and see how things were progressing.

 Before the first full week was over my husband told me, “The bees are swarming!”